 For a comprehensive list of the dehumidifier's features, refer to the DIN (Dehumidifier Identification Number) Sheet provided specifically for this unit.
-The DIN sheet provides a listing of all the optional features that are included.
-For particular detail of the features, refer to the Installation and Electrical drawings provided for the unit.
+The DIN sheet provides a listing of all the features that are included.
+For particular detail of the features, refer to the installation and electrical drawings provided for the system.

-1.6.3 Dehumidifier Identification Number
+1.5.3 Dehumidifier Identification Number

-The Dehumidifier Identification Number (DIN) defines the specific features and options that are provided with the unit (see following page).
+The Dehumidifier Identification Number (DIN) defines the specific features that are provided with the unit (see following page).
 The DIN Sheet for this unit is included for reference in a Technical Data Package.
 The Technical Data Package also contains a Technical Data Sheet, a Test Report (showing performance information), Drawings and this Manual.
 A manual for the system controller is also included under separate cover.
 These documents should be stored in a safe place on or near the unit for reference.